LightningCreations/Governance/admin/emergency-actions.md

 # Emergency Actions
 In the case of an emergency, any action that needs to be taken should be taken.
-Any such action may be reviewed by the administration for whether or not it was a good decision to make in the first place.
+Any such action shall be subject to prompt review in respect to the LC Admins and the Admin taking the action.

 Such a review may have any outcome the Admins deem fit, including: